3 days or less

 When WES makes an offer of employment, we will notify the successful applicant of our policy of accommodating employees who have disabilities.

 At the request of an employee with a disability, we will consult with the employee to provide or arrange for accessible formats and communication supports in relation to information that is generally available to employees and that the disabled employee needs to perform the job.

 WES will ensure that individualized workplace emergency response information is provided to employees who have a disability, provided that the disability is such that individualized information is necessary and WES has been made aware of the disabled employee’s need for the accommodation.

 If an employee who has a workplace emergency plan requires assistance, WES will, with the consent of the employee, provide such information to the person designated to provide assistance to the employee.

 WES will review individualized workplace emergency response information when:

-WES is committed to providing accommodations for people with disabilities.
-When an employee with a disability requests an accommodation, the following process will be followed.
+WES is committed to providing accommodations for employees who have disabilities.
+When an employee with a disability requests an accommodation, the following process will be followed: